Ann Grete Nørgaard: Second period at Viborg HK

 Because of the 2008 Economic Crisis, she could not find another professional team, and she therefore played for Viborg HK's second team, which was an amateur team in the 2nd Division, the 3rd tier of Danish handball.
 Her chance to return to professional handball came, when Gitte Aaen was injured in March 2009, which gave her a spot in the Viborg HK first team.
 Two months later they won the Danish Championship and the EHF Champions League with the club.

 Horsens HK

 The following summer she joined Horsens HK.
 She played one season at the club, where she was the team top scorer.
 After the team got relegated, many players including Nørgaard, were released of their contracts.
-She then joined TTH Holstebro on a one year contract.
+She then joined TTH Holstebro on a one-year contract.
 She played with the club for five years, where she was the first choice wing, while often sharing playing time with Lærke Nolsøe.
 She reached the final of the 2010-11 EHF Cup with the club.
-She was shared top scorer at the tournament, shared with her team mate Kristina Kristiansen, with 71 goals.
+She was shared top scorer at the tournament, shared with her teammate Kristina Kristiansen, with 71 goals.
 The year after she won the 2013 EHF Cup, beating Metz Handball in the final.
 In 2015 she and TTH won the EHF Cup again, this time beating Russian Rostov-Don.